chjj/blessed/README.md

 ##### Methods:

 - inherits all from Box.
+- __input/setInput/readInput(callback)__ - show the prompt and wait for the result of the textbox.

 #### Question (from Box)

-A question box containing okay and cancel buttons.
+A question box containing okay and cancel buttons (automatically hidden).

 ##### Options: